fredrik-pettersson/Capstone-Project-Final-Report/README.md

-In Phase 2, the Random Forest model performed the best on the reduced feature dataset on the matches specifically played by Novak Djokovic.
+In Phase 2, the Random Forest model performed the best on the reduced feature dataset for matches specifically played by Novak Djokovic.
 The accuracy was 89% against the baseline accuracy of 84%.
 The Neural Network (one hidden layer with 50 nodes) and SVM models also performed well with accuracies of 88% and 87% respectively:

 ![phase 2 results best](https://github.com/fredrik-pettersson/Capstone-Project-Final-Report/assets/146313002/e13efee1-27bf-4436-ad7e-a05142250142)

 ## Next Steps
 One area to explore is to try to further improve the prediction performace of the reduced feature set by training a model on a smaller subset of matches, such as those of the top 15 players that Novak Djokovic has faced, rather than all the 200+ opponents he has played in the last decade.
-I would also consider time series methods as an alternative method to consider.
+I would also consider time series methods as an alternative approach to consider.

 Contact and Further Information:
 Fredrik Pettersson, fc.pettersson@gmail.com